Tutopiya Logo

-Solid Geometry in Cambridge IGCSE Mathematics (0580/0607): Volume and Surface Area Explained
+Solid Geometry in Cambridge IGCSE Mathematics (0580/0607): Volume, Surface Area and 3D Shapes Explained

-Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Solid Geometry — volume and surface area of prisms, cylinders, pyramids, cones and spheres — to become a reliable source of marks instead of a jumble of 3D formulas.
+Who this is for: Cambridge IGCSE Mathematics (0580/0607) students who want Solid Geometry — volume and surface area of prisms, cylinders, pyramids, cones and spheres — to become a reliable source of marks instead of a set of formulas they only half-remember.

 What query it owns: how to understand and revise Solid Geometry in Cambridge IGCSE Mathematics.